 Indigenous Heritage

-Founded in 1600 by Pierre de Chauvin de Tonnetuit, Tadoussac’s trading post witnessed the birth of New France.
-First Nations people and Europeans met here to trade.
+Established in 1600 by Pierre de Chauvin de Tonnetuit, the Tadoussac trading post bore witness the birth of New France.
+First Nations people and Europeans traded goods here.
 Come and discover a slice of our history!

 Museums

-Founded in 1600 by Pierre de Chauvin de Tonnetuit, the Tadoussac Trading Post bears witness to the birth of New France.
-In this place of commerce, Aboriginals and Europeans not only traded goods, they also shared knowledge and values.
+Established in 1600 by Pierre de Chauvin de Tonnetuit, the Tadoussac trading post bore witness to the birth of New France.
+Here, First Nations people and Europeans not only traded goods, but they also shared knowledge and values.

 How to get there